sinanates17/osu-wiki/wiki/Ranking_Criteria/osu!mania/en.md

 - **Avoid using chords during consecutive 1/2 note patterns.** However, using a chord to begin or to end a pattern is fine.
 - **Avoid chords with more than 2 notes.** This includes long note patterns that involve notes in more than two columns.

-Additional guidelines for *10 key Easy* difficulties:
+Additional guidelines for *10 key Easy* difficulties:`+`

 - **It is encouraged to balance consecutive 1/2 patterns across both hands.** This guideline may be relaxed depending on the relative difficulty of the patterns being used.
-For example, rolling motions are typically simpler to hit than patterns demanding back-and-forth knuckle movement.
+For example, rolling motions are typically simpler to hit than patterns demanding back-and-forth knuckle movement.`+`
-- **Patterns involving hitobjects placed during the duration of a long note held by the same hand should be used sparingly.** Such patterns may be difficult for beginners.
+- **Patterns involving hitobjects placed during the duration of a long note held by the same hand should be used sparingly.** Such patterns may be difficult for beginners.`+`

 ### ![](/wiki/shared/diff/normal-m.png?20211215) Normal